The EDGE Language: Extended General Einsums for Graph Algorithms: Features

-Populate is the act of filling (or ``populating'') the output tensor with values.
-For a given point in the iteration space, the default populate action takes the currently computed value (determined by the \acro{RHS} of the Einsum) and places it at the corresponding data point of the output element (see the operational definition of an Einsum in Section~\ref{def:ode}).
+\populate\ is the act of materializing (or \emph{populating}) the output tensor with values.
+For a given point in the iteration space, the default populate action takes the currently computed value---the \redtmp, determined by the \acro{RHS} of the Einsum---and places it at the corresponding data point of the output element.
 Note that the Einsum notation separates the \acro{LHS} and the \acro{RHS} of the Einsum by an assignment symbol ($=$).
-Thus, the default populate operation is simply assignment ($=$). \emph{Assignment} assumes the initial state of the output tensor is entirely filled with empty values.
-After fully computing the Einsum expression, \emph{assignment} (or the default populate action) replaces the output tensor with the computed values.
-This maps to pattern~\ref{item:populate} in Section~\ref{ssec:computationspecs}.
+Thus, the default \populate\ operation is simply assignment ($=$). \emph{Assignment} assumes the initial state of the output tensor is entirely filled with empty values.
+After fully computing the Einsum expression, \emph{assignment} (or the default \populate\ action) replaces the output tensor with the computed values.
+This maps to pattern~\ref{item:populate} in \S~\ref{ssec:computationspecs}.

 \begin{example_box}[label=sidebar:example-pop1]{Assignment as the Default Populate Action} As an example, suppose we have the following Einsum: